BitcoinCash1/Bitcoin-Cash-Node/CONTRIBUTING.md

 - Patience for reviewers
 - Appreciation for reviews.

+#### Approval of paid merge requests

+1. Contributors are welcome to submit merge requests, but they should not expect to be paid for MRs in general, unless...

+2. If a contributor expects to be paid for an MR, they should get explicit approval from maintainers before conducting the work.
+The approval must be documented directly in the issue or MR in the form of maximum approved hours for the work.
+For example `<Developer> approved for maximum 5 hours on this MR.` In line with maintainers' discretion to close any MR when it does not meet the needs of the project, approval for pay may also be revoked if the work deviates from expectations.

+3. Regular contributors in good standing may be informed by maintainers of their trusted status, which grants them the privilege to start paid work without prior approval each time.
+This status may be revoked at the discretion of the maintainers.

 ### Expectations of maintainers

 These are guidelines for the normal and expected process for handling merge